-- To identify, at the earliest opportunity, any pupil with learning difficulties/SEND. - To gather and analyse information on identified pupils and decide on appropriate support. - To provide appropriate materials and resources, dedicated support and suitable advice to pupils with learning difficulties/SEND. - To develop a partnership with all members of the teaching staff to ensure that there is a positive approach to the learning and behaviour of those with learning difficulties/SEND. - To ensure there is support for teachers to meet the learning needs of all pupils in the classroom. - To work closely with the Pastoral Care Team to provide necessary support for all pupils with learning difficulties/SEND so that they may develop confidence in all areas and build a strong sense of self-esteem. - To ensure that pupils' records include information relating to their individual needs together with interventions that have been suggested and their outcomes. - To conduct regular reviews of children's progress. - To liaise with external agencies and implement their recommendations where appropriate. - To maintain close links with parents/carers/guardians regarding their child. - To include the pupils themselves in decision making about the type of intervention and the targets to be included in their IEP where appropriate. - To ensure pupils with learning difficulties/SEND receive the appropriate support at transition stages either when they join or leave the school.
+• To identify, at the earliest opportunity, any pupil with learning/SEND difficulties.

+- To gather and analyse information on identified pupils and decide on appropriate support. - To provide appropriate materials and resources, dedicated support and suitable advice to pupils with learning/SEND difficulties. - To develop a partnership with all members of the teaching staff to ensure that there is a positive approach to the learning and behaviour of those with learning/SEND difficulties. - To ensure there is support for teachers to meet the learning needs of all pupils in the classroom. - To work closely with the Pastoral Care Team to provide necessary for all pupils with learning/SEND difficulties so that they may develop confidence in all areas and build a strong sense of self-esteem. - To ensure that pupils' records include information relating to their individual needs together with interventions that have been suggested and their outcomes. - To conduct regular reviews of children's progress. - To liaise with external agencies and implement their recommendations where appropriate. - To maintain close links with parents/guardians regarding their child. - To include the pupils themselves in decision making about the type of intervention and the targets to be included in their Individual Education Plan where appropriate. - To ensure pupils with learning/SEND difficulties receive the appropriate support at transition stages either when they join or leave the school.